 I can’t work a job, but OTW, while in some ways professionalised, makes it possible for me to contribute in my own way.
 I appreciate its commitment to diversity in these practical ways: I don’t have to subscribe to every goal of OTW to participate in and benefit from some of its goals; I don’t have to be on a committee and go to meetings to do valuable, interesting work that moves us forward.
 It’s an organisation that can feel frustrating and bureaucratic, but that ultimately has welcomed me, in

-all my erratic weirdnesses.
+all most of my erratic weirdnesses.

 Arguing, learning, teaching, and sometimes filibustering (htmlibustering?) on accessibility at AO3 has given me, through finding ways through procedural barriers, a theory of accessibility that I apply in all my design work.
 Sometimes it has made me crazy.
 Actually often it has made me crazy.
 I can’t negotiate with people or navigate complex group dynamics, so committee-based decision making is not a process I can engage with successfully.
 But because of the active efforts of people like Zooey Glass (my chair), Francesca Coppa and Astolat, who set up quiet and single-focus areas for me to work in, set aside time to develop and code one-to-one, and continually, forcefully valued my ideas, I have made things!
 I have built things!
 Some of them are quite good!
 This is the complete opposite of every interaction I have had with any other organisation or institution, so I know how extraordinary it is.
 It is walking the walk of accessibility.
 It is the quotidian work of inclusion.